Linuswidmer/42_transcendence/README.md

 ![ScreenShot](https://raw.githubusercontent.com/Linuswidmer/42_transcendence/main/images/DB_schema.png)

 - `UserGameStats`: Data set which holds specific game performance data of one user.
 Therefore it has a one-to-one relation to a user and a many-to-one relation to a game, because always two `UserGameStats` reference one `Games`
-- `Games`: Data set which holds general game data which.
+- `Games`: Data set which holds general game data.
 It is referenced by two `UserGameStats`.
 It can reference a `Tournaments`
 - `Tournaments`: Data set which just holds an ID.
 A tournament is just a collection of games.

 When a game is started a class called `GameDataCollector` creates two `UserDataStats` (one for each user), on `Games` and optionally a `Tournaments` instance using Djangos ORM.
 During the game the `GameDataCollector` modifies the data of these instances.
 When the game is over, the instances are saved to the Postgre database.

+The dashboard on the users profile page gives an overview of the performance data for every